Best Mattress For Side Sleepers 2023: A Mattress Designer’s Best Options For Pressure Relief And Cozy Comfort

 If you like to nestle and squirm a tad before finding your sweet spot, this might be a good option for you.
 I got pretty comfortable very quickly, and turning was pretty effortless.

-For people who sleep on their sides preferably, (and if you struggle with pain) it has a heavenly feel without bottoming into the comfort foams underneath.
+For people who sleep on their sides preferably, (and if you struggle with pain) natural latex is highly elastic, buoyant, and doesn’t bottom out.

-You get a 180 day no questions asked trial period, a hassle free lifetime warranty that covers indentations, and craftsmanship.
+You get a 100 night no questions asked trial period and a hassle free lifetime warranty that covers indentations, and craftsmanship.

 The outermost fabric is an elastic stretch knit material that flexes with your body as you change position- not stiff, and not trampoline like.